mp-web3/nextjs-smartcontract-lottery/README.md

 This project is a decentralized application (DApp) built with Next.js and Solidity.
 It allows users to participate in a lottery where a winner is picked randomly using Chainlink VRF (Verifiable Random Function).

+## Deployments

+## Access the Website hosted on IPFS

+### Brave

+You can simply use the Brave IPFS node or you can install the [IPFS Companion Extension](https://chromewebstore.google.com/detail/ipfs-companion/nibjojkomfdiaoajekhjakgkdhaomnch)

+### Google Chrome

+Install the [IPFS Companion Extension](https://chromewebstore.google.com/detail/ipfs-companion/nibjojkomfdiaoajekhjakgkdhaomnch) from Chrome Web Store

+### Firefox

+Install the [IPFS Companion Extension](https://addons.mozilla.org/it/firefox/addon/ipfs-companion/) from Firefox Browser ADD-ONS

+If you are having trouble accessing

+### Other Browser

+Read the docs [IPFS Companion Install](http://bafybeie266mvmvkpt5bvvqp4mmmcwqv2obqzndlkqxbtmpnws2tdcn4iju.ipfs.localhost:8080/install/ipfs-companion/#install)to install the IPFS Companion on your preferred Browser

 ## Installation

 To set up the project locally, follow these steps: